security-assignments/security-assignments.github.io/_activities/activity_sqli.md

 ### Show all tables in the database.

-Note: the route's query is designed to return two fields, so we request `null` as the first field in our injection.
+**Note**: the page's query is designed to return two fields, so we request `null` as the first field in our injection.

 `' and 1=0 union select null, table_name from information_schema.tables #`